 Blood in the Summertime

-Blood in the Summertime was performed three times over the weekend of June 3, 2012 as part of UC Santa Cruz's yearly Chautauqua festival of student film and theater.
-The show was directed by David Murakami (who also took the photo on the right), stage managed by Andie Prahbu, and starred in by, from left to right, Cheska Bacaltos, Lily Sorenson, Mekkin Roff, Jacob Vanderville, Brandon Barnes, and Anthony Aguilar.
+Blood in the Summertime was performed three times over the weekend of June 3, 2012 as part of UC Santa Cruz’s yearly Chautauqua festival of student film and theater.
+The show was directed by David Murakami (who also took the photo above), stage managed by Andie Prahbu, and starred in by, from left to right, Cheska Bacaltos, Lily Sorenson, Mekkin Roff, Jacob Vanderville, Brandon Barnes, and Anthony Aguilar.

 You can read the full script online for free here.